nbogie/cynthia-todos-react-reviewed/README.md

 - [x] Fetch todos from database and render the list of todos
 - [x] Complete a task and update the database
 - [x] Edit a todo task and update the database
+- [ ] Ensure that it is not possible to submit a blank todo task
 - [ ] Add styling

 ## Backend server